sarathsp06/me/Hugo/content/projects/gojson.md

 +++
-title = "Gojson : A Simple JSON Parser" date = 2019-03-01T14:10:10+01:00
+title = "Gojson : A Simple JSON Parser" date = 2019-04-30T14:10:10+01:00
 toc = true
 +++

-GoJSON is a command line utility to handle JSON in command line.
+GoJSON is a command line utility to handle json in command line.

 ### What it does

 - [x] Retrieve nested objects
 - [x] Pretty print JSON
 - [x] Validate JSON
-- [ ] Aggregate functions on lists
+- [x] Aggregate functions

 ## Installing

-With go
+**Go Dev version**

 ```sh
 $ go get -u github.com/sarathsp06/gojson
 ```

+**Binray Release**

-Or you may download the binary here [download](https://github.com/sarathsp06/gojson/tree/master/release) and use the binary as such.
+[download](https://github.com/sarathsp06/gojson/releases) and use the binary as such for your platform

+**Tip:** In unix move the binary to PATH

 #### Key Syntax

-* Key is a set of `.` separated nested keys
+* Key is a set of '.' seperated nested values
 * Can use 0-n numbers to refer to index in arrays
+* Can use `lower:upper` syntax to refer to a range of an array.
+Eg: players.1:3
+* Can use keys of inner objects directly on arrays or range of them.
+Eg:  players.name where players is an array

 ### Usage Examples

 ##### Getting a value

 * Get a string: